West Church Street Tour - 2012

 88 West Church Street

-The house was designed by J. Mill Platt – a two-story house with a gambrel roof, large second floor gabled dormer with 3 grouped windows, a pent roof and paired windows that have diagonal patterned sash glazing.
+The house was designed by J. Mill Platt.
+It is a two-story house with a gambrel roof, large second floor gabled dormer with 3 grouped windows, a pent roof and paired windows that have diagonal patterned sash glazing.
 This patterned sash glazing is repeated on many of the windows.
 It has a full front porch under the gambrel roof with classical grouped columns.
-The house has a fireplace, gumwood trim, pocket doors as well has stained glass windows.
+The house has a fireplace, gumwood trim and pocket doors as well as stained glass windows.
 Note the detail photo at right, of the porch skirt.

 100 West Church Street

-The McAuliffe-Fisk House has many Folk Victorian style characteristics; front gabled roof with smaller east and west wings and 2 story bay windows.
-Note, the way the shutters open to a triangle shape so they open the window area.
+The McAuliffe-Fisk House has many Folk Victorian style characteristics, such as: front-gabled roof with smaller east and west wings, and two-story bay windows.
+Note the way the shutters open to a triangle shape, so they open the window area.
 The shutters have louvers and swing on hinges.
-The shutters have 3 panels to accommodate the long height of the windows.
+The shutters have 3 panels to accommodate the height of the windows.
 There are simple window surrounds with a simple pediment above.

-The front porch is 1 story with classic columns and flat porch spindles.
-The east side porch has unusual post supports, which are flat with a curved cut out which matches the curved trim on the front door and brackets.
+The front porch is one-story with classic columns and flat porch spindles.
+The east side porch has unusual post supports, which are flat with a curved cutout which matches the curved trim on the front door and brackets.

 The center gable has a round top louvered arched vent capped with a drip mold.
 The front door shows Italianate influence - paired front doors with curved windows and trim.

-In 1882 Patrick McAuliffe purchased 100 West Church Street.
-He was one of 2 owners of the Green and McAuliffe Lumber Yard in the Village.
+In 1882, Patrick McAuliffe purchased 100 West Church Street.
+He was one of two owners of the Green and McAuliffe Lumber Yard in the village.
 In 1904, Ephraim Fisk bought this house.
-Ephraim and his son Elliot and grandson John were all prominent attorneys in Fairport.
+Ephraim, and his son Elliot and grandson John were all prominent attorneys in Fairport.

 116 West Church Street